 Given random imbalance, what should one do?
 Adjustment can help, but adjustment can also hurt.
-This paper showed (using a fake dataset built to follow a real dataset) a case in which adjustment can help and seems meaningful and a case in which adjustment does not seem meaningful, as well as an intermediate case.
+This chapter showed (using a fake dataset built to follow a real dataset) a case in which adjustment can help and seems meaningful and a case in which adjustment does not seem meaningful, as well as an intermediate case.
 One point to take away from these demonstrations is that some imbalance can be so severe that real adjustment is impossible.
-Just as is the case in observational studies, merely using a linear model without inspecting the data can easily lead an experimenter to mislead herself - and problems could multiply when more than one covariate is adjusted for at a time.
-Rosenbaum (2002a)'s proposal for a randomization-based use of linear regression models is attractive in that covariance-adjusted confidence intervals for the treatment effect do not depend on a correct functional form for the regression model.
-In this paper all of the adjustment for median household income depended on a functional form assumption so the randomization-based confidence interval was essentially infinite (signaling that the design of the study had no information available for such adjustment) while the model-based regression confidence interval, while much wider than the unadjusted interval, was bounded.
-Modern matching techniques may also help with this problem (see Keele, McConnaughy, and White 2008).
-In this paper precision was not enhanced by matching within blocks but matchings including median household income did not radically change confidence intervals for the treatment effect-and balance tests before and after matching readily indicated that the matchings did not balance median household income.
+Just as is the case in observational studies, merely using a linear model without inspecting the data can easily lead an experimenter to mislead him- or herself and problems could multiply when more than one covariate is adjusted for at a time.
+Rosenbaum's (2002a) proposal for a randomizationbased use of linear regression models is attractive in that covariance-adjusted confidence intervals for the treatment effect do not depend on a correct functional form for the regression model.
+In this paper, all of the adjustment for median household income depended on a functional form assumption, so the randomization-based confidence interval was essentially infinite (signaling that the design of the study had no information available for such adjustment) while the model-based regression confidence interval, although much wider than the unadjusted interval, was bounded.
+Modern matching techniques may also help with this problem (Keele et al. 2008).
+In this chapter, precision was not enhanced by matching within blocks, but matchings including median household income did not radically change confidence intervals for the treatment effect, and balance tests before and after matching readily indicated that the matchings did not balance median household income.

-This paper has not engaged with some of the other circumstances in which covariate information is important for randomized studies.
+This chapter did not engage with some of the other circumstances in which covariate information is important for randomized studies.
 In particular, if outcomes are missing, then prognostic covariates become ever more important in experimental studies given their ability to help analysts build models of missingness and models of outcomes (Barnard et al. 2003; Horiuchi, Imai, and Taniguchi 2007).
-Thus, I have understated the value of collecting more information about the units one has.
-The trade-offs between collecting more information about units versus including more units in a study ought to be understood from the perspectives long articulated in the many textbooks on experimental design: simple random assignment of units to two treatments (treatment versus control) can be a particularly inefficient research design.
+Thus, I understate the value of collecting more information about one's units.
+The trade-offs between collecting more information about units versus including more units in a study ought to be understood from the perspectives long articulated in the many textbooks on experimental design: simple random assignment of units to two treatments (treatment vs. control) can be a particularly inefficient research design.